 Another significant difference between the rate stability provisions of the LTCI model regulation and rate regulation for other health lines or older LTCI blocks is related to the requirements that the actuary must satisfy at the time of a request for a premium increase on in-force business.
 The requirements are different for business sold now than under the original LTCI model regulation Section 19 (single lifetime loss ratio requirement).
-The requirements of the current Section 20 include an actuarial certification (and a supporting actuarial memorandum) stating that the revised premiums are sufficient under "moderately adverse conditions" and no further in-force premium increases are anticipated.
+The requirements of the current Section 20 include an actuarial certification (and a supporting actuarial memorandum) stating that: If the requested premium rate schedule increase is implemented and the underlying assumptions, which reflect moderately adverse conditions, are realized, no further premium rate schedule increases are anticipated.
 In addition to the certification, the actuary is subject to several other requirements, including: